Fighting everyday for clean water and healthy communities.

-Lauren focuses on Columbia Riverkeeper’s environmental justice and toxics reduction work.
-This includes working with Columbia River tribes to improve water quality and reduce toxics in Columbia River fish.
-Lauren also works with Riverkeeper members to enforce the Clean Water Act and hold polluters accountable for violating the law.
-In addition, she regularly works on Riverkeeper’s Hanford and Liquefied Natural Gas campaigns.
-Lauren graduated with honors from Lewis and Clark Law School with a certificate in Environmental Law.
-Lauren joined Riverkeeper full time after working as Riverkeeper’s law clerk for two years.
-Lauren’s work is informed by her experience as an environmental educator and organizer.
-In her spare time, she enjoys heading outside to hike in the Columbia Gorge and eastern Oregon or drift boating on the Columbia’s scenic tributaries.
+Lauren focuses on Columbia Riverkeeper’s energy campaigns and toxics reduction work.
+This includes working with a diverse coalition of Columbia River tribes, farmers, and business owners to improve water quality and reduce toxics in Columbia River fish.
+Lauren’s practice areas focus on nuclear cleanup at the Hanford Nuclear Reservation and protecting salmon habitat and river communities from energy projects, including liquefied natural gas, oil-by-rail, and coal export projects.
+She also works with Riverkeeper members to enforce the Clean Water Act and hold polluters accountable for violating the law.
+Lauren graduated with honors from Lewis and Clark Law School with a certificate in Environmental Law and holds a B.A. in Conservation Biology and Legal Studies from the University of Wisconsin-Madison.
+In her spare time, she enjoys heading outside to hike in the Columbia Gorge and eastern Oregon.

 Miles Johnson, Clean Water Attorney

 firstname.lastname@example.org | (541) 272-0027